Valuation Guide

 If you want a 409A your VC board members and Big 4 auditors will both sign off on, get your 409A report free — expert sign-off for IRS safe harbor is just $499, with the same methodology and audit defensibility footing as firms VC investors have used for decades.

-Why VC Investors Care About Your 409A
+Why Do VC Investors Care About Your 409A?

-The Board Approval Process for VC-Backed 409As
+What Is the Board Approval Process for VC-Backed 409As?

 Most venture-backed startups follow a standard sequence: the appraiser delivers a draft 409A, management reviews and provides any factual corrections, the report is finalized, the board (or compensation committee, depending on charter) approves the FMV by resolution, and option grants made after that resolution use the approved FMV as the strike price.
 The board resolution is the key compliance artifact -- it documents both the FMV used and the directors’ reliance on the appraisal.